#measure map

 Note: Amit Agarwal wrote an informative article of gAnalytics* which lists 10 interesting things about it.

 *gAnalytics—I thought I’d try slanging.
 Besides, it follows gMail.
-That and OM did it to GYMHA!
+That and OM did it to GYM.
+HA!